codeabiswas/dsd2_labReport_LaTeX/README.md

 # labReportTemplate_LaTeX
-# Just a lab report template for DSD II.
+This is a lab report template for DSD II.